 - Camera or smart phone

-Gear to pack on llamas for elk camp
+Gear to pack on llamas for hunt camp

 - 0 Deg sleeping bag.
 Down or synthetic.
 Backpack style.
 Checkout Western Mountaineering, Big Agnes or similar.

 - Camp Pillow.
 A stuff sack with your clothing in it works great.

 - Sleeping Pad – We’ll provide insulated blow up sleeping pads from Nemo Equipment.